-Often buttons are too small and/or too close to each other.
+Often buttons are too small and too close to each other.

 Make sure the “add to cart” button is not visible or selectable until after the user has made all the required selections.

-Once you get to the cart, how to you show the customer the cart items?
+Once you get to the cart, how do you show the customer the cart items?
 Most people use a written list.
 PEOPLE DON’T READ!
-Instead, use a highly visible image of each item.
-If the item had a color choice, show the item in that color.
+Instead, use a highly visible image of each object.
+If the article had a color choice, show the item in that color.
 Size options should appear in a large font directly next to or below this image.
-Show the quantity, if more than single unit, in a large, bold font.
-Even better, if the user orders two identical items, show two images side-by-side to better catch their eye if they only meant to order one.
+Show the quantity, if more than a single unit, in a large, bold font.
+Even better, if the user orders two identical items, show two images side-by-side to catch their eye if they only meant to order one.

 Issue 2: Product Description Not Accurate

 We’ve all seen it.
-An over zealous marketer writes an over-the-top product description.
+An overzealous marketer writes an over-the-top product description.
 The product description reads like you’re getting a Ferrari but what shows up is a Pinto.
 A more common reason is the color, size or quality look-and-feel do not match the images on your website.
-This is seen most often in clothing and jewelry.
+Color and size are seen most often in clothing and jewelry.
 It’s difficult to deal with meeting color expectations, but you can take steps.
-Make sure the image you use is large enough for the customer to clearly see colors.
+Make sure the image you use is large enough for the customer to see colors.
 For sizes in clothing, measure it yourself.
 If a manufacturer labels it a size 10, but it closer to a 12, say so clearly in your sizing table.
 For jewelry, show it next to coin currency.